The Family Life Merit Badge: Your Ultimate Guide In 2026

 A household, like a country, must have a balanced budget to run effectively.
 (The Personal Management merit badge helps with this!)
 This means that every family member should be on the same page in terms of how much is being spent every month:

-• How does your family keep track of their finances?
-What are some of the largest expenses that your family takes on?
+• What are some of the largest expenses that your family takes on?

-• Does your family have enough saved in the case of an emergency?
-Does your family remember to give back to their community in terms of their time or money?
+• Does your family remember to give back to their community in terms of their time or money?

-6b V) A crisis situation within your family
+6b V) A crisis situation within your family and whom you can turn to for support during these situations.

-In the case of a crisis, every Scout knows they should be prepared.
-Have you earned your Emergency Preparedness merit badge already?
+In the case of a crisis, every Scout knows they should be prepared (have you earned your Emergency Preparedness merit badge already?).
 If so, preparing for a family emergency is no different!
 Consider…

 • What are some disasters that your family could encounter?
-How would you prevent or mitigate these issues?

 • In the case of an unexpected passing, how could you ensure that your other family members are cared for?